 Google has its hands in just about every type of internet business imaginable, and they manage to do all of them well.
-Their domain registration service called Domains.Google launched in 2015, and while it isn’t very well known, it is one of the best options around.
+Their domain registration service called Domains.Google launched in 2015, and while it isn’t very well known, it is a viable candidate for best domain name registrar.

 - Bundled features: privacy protection